SimpleCodeByElmir/DevOps/Linux_System/README.md

 - Add a screenshot of this message to the report.

 ## Part 5.
 Using the **sudo** command

-`-` How often were you told as a child that you forgot to say the "magic" word?
-One of those "magic" words was "please".
-Linux has its counterpart – _sudo_.
-The system won't perform some operations until it hears the "magic" word.

 **== Task ==**